Mortgage rates are far more complicated than they once were.

 Fortunately, when you hire a mortgage broker, you gain access to the most competitive rates from a large pool of lenders.
 Contact us today and we will give you an accurate, up-to-date quote based on your unique situation.

-A fixed rate mortgage is a mortgage of any given term (e.g. 1, 3, 5 or 10 years) where the interest rate is set and not subject to change over the course of the term.
+A fixed rate mortgage is a mortgage of any given term (e.g., one, three, five, or ten years) where the interest rate is set and not subject to change over the course of the term.
 Therefore, you are in essence locked into a permanent rate for the rest of you term.

-The benefits to a Fixed Rate Mortgage are that your interest rate and mortgage payments won’t change until after it’s time to renew your mortgage.
-The security of knowing your payments won’t change is valuable to many people, and also allows for the ability to easily plan and budget expenses.
+The benefits of a fixed rate mortgage are that your interest rate and mortgage payments will not change until renewal time.
+The security of knowing your payments will not change is valuable to many people, as it also allows for the ability to easily plan and budget expenses.

-The advantage of a Variable Rate Mortgage is that the rates offered are typically lower than interest rates available with a Fixed Rate Mortgage; however, there is no guarantee that your rate won’t change.
+The advantage of variable mortgage is that the rates offered are typically lower than those available with a fixed rate mortgage—albeit with no guarantee that the rate will not change.